 In a sense, the mangaka.
 Reading the author notes in the volumes will tell you what an Adorkable fanboy of the games he is.

-Market-Based Title: Besides renaming the series from "Special" to "Adventures" in Singapore and the US, Viz also gave the Generation IV and V chapters "Diamond and Pearl/Platinum" and "Black and White" subtitles and numbering them from the beginning in order to set them apart from each other and the Generation II/III chapters, as multiple arcs were being published at once (and briefly all three at the same time).
-Generations II and III themselves have "Gold & Silver" and "Ruby & Sapphire" labels on the covers, but continue their numbering from the previous chapters.
+Market-Based Title: Besides renaming the series from "Special" to "Adventures" in Singapore and the US, Viz also gave the Generation IV and V chapters "Diamond and Pearl/Platinum" and "Black and White" subtitles and renumbered them from the beginning in order to set them apart from each other and the Generation II/III chapters, as multiple arcs are being published at once (up to three at the same time).
+Generations II and III themselves have their own labels ("Gold & Silver", "Ruby & Sapphire", "FireRed & LeafGreen") on the covers, but continue their numbering from the previous chapters.

 Master-Apprentice Chain: Averted.
 Crasher Wake was the one who trained Palmer, Pearl's father.
 Then after that, Palmer was the one who taught Pearl the basics of Pokemon battling and the one who taught him "Move Prediction".
 Years after that, Wake takes on Pearl as his new apprentice to polish his skills even further.

 Meido: Latias's initial human disguise.
 Later on she's a journalist, then a nurse.
 All of them are rather modest, but really cute.

 My God, What Have I Done?: Ruby when he realized that he had been mistreating Mimi and caused her to run away. and also when Sapphire chews him out for not carring about what happens to Hoenn.

 Blue is also a Mythology Gag to a then unreleased female protagonist.
 Considering the timing of the manga, she was put into it way after she was canceled.

 Blue's bubble microphone and Pika's babysitting of Yellow's Caterpie are homages to the Hey You, Pikachu! game.